Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Al Lorenz Park

-Located just across the Genesee River from the Mount Morris entrance to Letchworth park, Al Lorenz is a hidden gem!
-Tucked down into the river valley, it offers a variety of walking paths, water elements, and diversity of trees, including an extraordinary pine grove.
+Located just across the Genesee River from the Mount Morris entrance to Letchworth Park, Al Lorenz is a hidden gem!
+Tucked away in the river valley, it offers a variety of walking paths, water features, and a diverse array of trees, including an extraordinary pine grove.

 Mount Morris Dam